-In the second and third years of the program, Ph.D. students who have successfully passed the Preliminary Exam work on advancing their specialized technical expertise and in collaboration with their advisor, and they begin the process of defining their specific doctoral research topic.
-By no later than their fifth or seventh semester, they must select a thesis committee of at least 5 members comprised of 3 regular ASEN professors (not including instructors, adjuncts or those with special appointments) and, 1 regular CU faculty member from another CU department, and pass the comprehensive examination.
-The members of this committee must be approved by the Graduate School.
-This committee will serve as the examining board for the Comprehensive Examination and Final Examination.
+In the second and third year of the program, Ph.D. students who have successfully passed the Preliminary Exam work on advancing their specialized technical expertise, and in collaboration with their advisor, begin the process of defining their specific doctoral research topic.
+By no later than their fifth or seventh semester, they must pass the comprehensive examination, administered by a 5-member thesis committee that includes 3 Tenured, Tenure-Track, Research, Adjunct or Adjoint ASEN professors (not including instructors, or those with special appointments) and 1 external regular CU faculty member from another department.
+Professors from other departments who hold courtesy appointments in ASEN can be included as either internal or external members, but not both.
+Each student should work with their advisor to identify suitable faculty members to serve on the committee; and then must submit the names for review and approval by the Graduate School.
+This committee will serve as the examining board for both the Comprehensive Examination and Final Defense Examination.

 The Comprehensive Exam tests mastery of a broad field of knowledge, not merely formal course work.
 It will include a written and an oral element, which together test the student's depth of understanding of their technical area.
-The written element will consist of a research proposal (~15-20 pages) that demonstrates the student's capacity for scholarly work in their chosen topic, including a timeline for the proposed tasks.
+The written element will consist of a research proposal (~15-20 pages)

+that demonstrates the student's capacity for scholarly work in their chosen topic, including a timeline for the proposed tasks.
 The oral exam will include a presentation by the student defending their written proposal and addressing questions from the thesis committee and other faculty who may attend.
 The oral presentation should be about 45 minutes and address the following questions: